Windows 10's Your Phone getting Android notification syncing

 Vishnu Nath, Director of Program Management for Microsoft Mobile eXperiences, announced the update in a tweet Thursday night.

-We're likely to hear more about it during the inevitable recap of what it's been up to at Microsoft Build, the company's annual developer conference which starts on May 6.
-We'll also probably hear about Microsoft's joining the trillion-dollar-market-cap club then, which happened Wednesday after the company's earning's announcement.
+We're likely to hear more about it during the inevitable recap of what the company's been up to at Microsoft Build, its annual developer conference which starts on May 6.
+We'll also probably hear about Microsoft's joining the trillion-dollar-market-cap club, which happened Wednesday after the company's earning's announcement.

 Discuss: Windows 10's Your Phone getting Android notification syncing